Numerai Review: Hedge Fund Data Science Network

 Since NMR is burned every time a data scientist loses a tournament on Numerai or when someone submits faulty information on Erasure’s marketplace, this means that NMR’s total supply will gradually decrease.

-While this gradual reduction in supply suggests a gradual increase in price over time (assuming demand for NMR stays the same or increases), it presents a second issue which could be the downfall of both Numerai and the Erasure ecosystem.
+While this gradual reduction in supply suggests a gradual increase in price over time (assuming demand for NMR stays the same or increases), it presents a second issue, which could be the downfall of both Numerai and the Erasure ecosystem.
 This is because the moment the last NMR token is burned, there will no longer be a way for data scientists or information hunters to stake their submissions or receive payouts on either platform.

-It seems that the likelihood this will happen anytime soon is quite slim and given that the amount of NMR received or offered is expressed in USD$, this means that both Numerai and Erasure have quite a lifetime ahead of them.
+It seems that the likelihood this will happen anytime soon is quite slim, and given that the amount of NMR received or offered is expressed in USD, this means that both Numerai and Erasure have quite a lifetime ahead of them.

 They will at least exist until May of 2028, which is when the mega data science tournament is set to conclude on Numerai.
-The 3 million tokens which are won will likely be sold, introducing a fresh supply of NMR to markets via exchanges for others to purchase and use to be staked in both Numerai and Erasure.
+The 3 million tokens that are won will likely be sold, introducing a fresh supply of NMR to markets via exchanges for others to purchase and use to be staked in both Numerai and Erasure.

 All being said, it’s up to you where you place your bets.
 None of the above is financial or investment advice, and we recommend you do your own research for any topics we covered here that you’d like to learn more about.

 Be sure to stay tuned for more in-depth cryptocurrency reviews.
 Until then, check out our YouTube channel for the latest and greatest developments in crypto.
 See you in the next article!

 Numerai is a cryptocurrency-driven hedge fund that hosts the world's hardest data science tournament.
 It rewards participants with its native token, NMR, for creating data models that enhance the fund's investment returns.
 The platform's vision is to become the world's most powerful hedge fund using NMR as an incentive.